The 9/11 Era Is Over

 To meet those challenges, Americans will have to rethink the current orientation of our own government and society, and move past our post-9/11 mindset.
 Any serious effort must change our government’s spending priorities.
 It makes no sense that the Pentagon budget is 13 times larger than the entire international-affairs budget, which funds the State Department, USAID, and global programs at other agencies.
 The entire pandemic-preparedness budget is a rounding error compared with a trillion-dollar plan to modernize America’s nuclear-weapons infrastructure.
 Smart investments in research and development, including for agencies such as the National Institutes of Health and the National Science Foundation, used to help make America a global leader in health, science, and technology; now we are behind countries such as Germany and South Korea—countries we helped rebuild or build during the Cold War—in developing and deploying COVID-19 tests.

 We need to change the way we think about national security and foreign policy.
 In the Obama administration, efforts to ramp up climate-change and global-health security didn’t mesh well with America’s sprawling counterterrorism infrastructure, or with the interests of Congress.
-These defining challenges must become the focus of far more personnel – at the White House, the State Department, and other agencies—and they must galvanize partnerships outside government.
+These defining challenges must become the focus of far more personnel—at the White House, the State Department, and other agencies—and they must galvanize partnerships outside government.
 Meanwhile, if we are to continue to deploy the rhetoric about democracy that we have used since 9/11 toward our adversaries, we and our allies must live up to it ourselves.

 We need to change our attitude about government itself.
 The multidecade assault on the role of government in American life led to a Trump administration that disregards expertise and disdains career civil servants.
 The COVID-19 crisis has revealed that government is essential; that public service is valuable; that facts and science should guide decisions; and that competence matters more than Washington’s endless gamesmanship.